-Article 162: Use of PWC
+Article 172: Use of PWC

-All WSL Events have the option to allow the use of PWC assistance during an Event under the approved guidelines as decided by the WSL Comissioner's Office from time to time, including those in this Chapter.
+All WSL Events have the option to allow the use of PWC assistance during an Event under the approved guidelines as decided by the Office of Tours and Competition from time to time, including those in this Chapter.

-Article 164: Guidelines for Personal Water Craft Use
+Article 173: Guidelines for Personal Water Craft Use

-- 164.01 Events insurance must cover PWC's in case of accidents involving pilots, Surfers and general public. - 164.02 PWC's will be allowed under the following conditions. - (a) Extreme surf conditions; - (b) Long paddle back to line-up; - (c) Safety reasons; and - (d) When the wake will not cause adverse damage to the waves. - 164.03 Decision on the use of PWC's will be made by the WSL Head Judge,Surfer Representative and WSL Commissioner's office (CT)/ Surfing Director (all other events) .
-The majority of these three to decide - 164.04 The Direction they are to use to get back to the line-up will be determined at the Event by the WSL Head Judge and pilot's team leader with the route causing the least wake in the Primary Take-Off Zone - 164.05 The Line-up drop off point will be preferably wide or outside of the takeoff zone with a buoy to mark the position.
-Maximum paddle time 30 seconds to take-off point. - 164.06 The inside pick-up point is to be decided by the Head Judge on the day depending on surf conditions.
+- 173.01 Events insurance must cover PWC's in case of accidents involving pilots, Surfers and general public. - 173.02 PWC's will be allowed under the following conditions. - (a) Extreme surf conditions; - (b) Long paddle back to line-up; - (c) Safety reasons; and - (d) When the wake will not cause adverse damage to the waves. - 173.03 Decision on the use of PWC's will be made by the WSL Head Judge,Surfer Representative and Office of Tours and Competition (CT)/ Surfing Director (all other events) .
+The majority of these three to decide. - 173.04 The Direction they are to use to get back to the line-up will be determined at the Event by the WSL Head Judge and pilot's team leader with the route causing the least wake in the Primary Take-Off Zone. - 173.05 The Line-up drop off point will be preferably wide or outside of the takeoff zone with a buoy to mark the position.
+Maximum paddle time 30 seconds to take-off point. - 173.06 The inside pick-up point is to be decided by the Head Judge on the day depending on surf conditions.
 Basically near the end of the wave or set zone within the Competition Area, the PWC's will sit in deep water and move in as the Surfer exits a wave.
 If a Surfer fails to make the inside pick-up point, the PWC can't move up the line-up to get them.
 They must wait for the Surfer to paddle to the inside pick-up position unless a Surfer's safety is at risk.
 If a pilot acts contrary to this Rule, they must be ordered against it by the WSL Head Judge and the PWC Coordinator and if required, disciplined in accordance with this Rulebook.

-Article 165: Qualified Pilots
+Article 174: Qualified Pilots